reasonml/reason-react/docs/usestate-hook.md

 ## Using Event values with useState

 In ReactJS, it's common to update a component's state based on an event's value.
-Because ReasonReact's `useState` is slightly different than ReactJS, directly translating JavaScript components to Reason can lead to a common bug.
+Because reason-react's `useState` is slightly different than ReactJS, directly translating JavaScript components to Reason can lead to a common bug.

 ```js